soarez/rulio/README.md

 This way, npm will symlink the modules folder to a folder named rulio-echo inside node_modules.
 This way, the module can be `require()`d like any installed npm module.

+**Don't forget to publish your rulio module** so we can use it too :) You should [add it to our list of rulio modules in the wiki](https://github.com/Soarez/rulio/wiki/modules).

 #### Loading modules

 Load it in rulio's `config.json`, by adding it to `modules`.